flyvy-verifier/flyvy/LANGUAGE.md

     program ::= module

-A module consists of a sequence of declarations, each of which either (1) adds to the signature, (2) defines a macro, or (3) states a theorem.
+A module consists of a sequence of declarations, each of which either (1) adds to the signature, (2) defines a macro, or (3) states an assertion or assumption.

     module ::= declaration*
-    declaration ::= signature_declaration | definition | theorem_statement
+    declaration ::= signature_declaration | definition | statement

 ### Signature declarations